Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/invite-users.md

 Email verification is mandatory for all new users in dbt Cloud, including using Single Sign-On (SSO)⁠⁠.
 Automatic provisioning without email verification is not allowed.
 This is a security requirement that cannot be bypassed.
 :::

-dbt Cloud generates and sends emails from `support@getdbt.com` to the specified addresses.
+<Constant name="cloud" /> generates and sends emails from `support@getdbt.com` to the specified addresses.
 Make sure that traffic from the `support@getdbt.com` email is allowed in your settings to avoid emails from going to spam or being blocked.
 This is the originating email address for all [instances worldwide](/docs/cloud/about-cloud/access-regions-ip-addresses).

 The email contains a link to create an account.
 When the user clicks on this link, they will be brought to one of two screens depending on whether SSO is configured or not.